owlchester/kanka-docs/docs/source/articles/ads.md

 ## Premium campaigns

-[Boosting a campaign](https://kanka.io/en-US/premium) disables ads for any user viewing the campaign.
+A [Premium campaign](https://kanka.io/en-US/premium) disables ads for any user viewing the campaign.
 This also applies for unlogged users viewing a premium campaign.